i2p/i2p.www/i2p2www/spec/proposals/154-ecies-lookups.rst

   n :: The index of the tag.
 Typically 0.

-  ad :: Associated data.
-ZEROLEN.
+  ad :: The 8 byte tag

   payload :: Plaintext data, the DSM or DSRM.